naurier/s_s_analysis/README.md

 Sort the sentence pairs in the CSV by list_sentencePairs_dissimilarityRatings_traits.ipynb so that identical sentence pairs and their ratings and scores are grouped together.
 Then, input the resulting CSV into calculate_pearsonrs_spearmanrs_p-values.ipynb.

 <b>calculate_pearsonrs_spearmanrs_p-values.ipynb</b><br>
-Please input one of the 5 traits into openness = group['Neuroticism'].
+Please input one of the 5 traits into 'openness = group['Neuroticism']'.